SamTroy/SkyFF_Optimization/README.md

 # SkyFF_Optimization
 A tool to help make decisions for Sky Fantasy Football

+Generates player expected points and transfer plan.
+Use of other EV or xMin sources is also encouraged

 ## Setting up
 - Install python
 - Add CBC to environment path (e.g. https://www.youtube.com/watch?v=DFXCXoR6Dvw&t=1642s)